httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 The Set-Cookie HTTP response header field is used to send cookies from the server to the user agent.

-### Syntax {#sane-abnf-syntax}
+### Syntax {#server-abnf-syntax}

 Informally, the Set-Cookie response header field contains a cookie, which begins with a name-value-pair, followed by zero or more attribute-value pairs.
-Servers SHOULD NOT send Set-Cookie header fields that fail to conform to the grammar below.
+Servers SHOULD NOT send Set-Cookie header fields that fail to conform to the grammar immediately below.

 Note that the grammar used by the user agent when processing Set-Cookie header fields is more permissive than this grammar.
 (See {{ua-abnf-syntax}} for more details.)